drgvszi/Catan/Reports/GameEngineReports/Sprint#4/README.md

 # Dice
 ## Error messages
  - You do not have more than seven resource cards to discard half of them.
- - You have not discarded any resource cards.
+ - You have not discarded half of your resource cards.
 ## Success messages
  - The dice sum is seven.
  - The dice sum is not seven.